m-lab/prometheus-bigquery-exporter/README.md

 the past!

-So, the results of queries run by prometheus-bigquery-exporter should represent a meaningful value at a fixed point in time, e.g. total number of tests in a 5 minute window 1 hour ago.
+So, the results of queries run by prometheus-bigquery-exporter should represent a meaningful value at a fixed point in time relative to the time the query is made, e.g. total number of tests in a 5 minute window 1 hour ago.

 # Query format